-“Travelogue, New Exhibition to open at Bahr Gallery
+“Travelogue, New Exhibition Now Open at Bahr Gallery

 OYSTER BAY, N.Y.
-(March 15, 2021) – The Bahr Gallery, an art gallery dedicated to vintage, first-edition, psychedelic rock poster art, announced that a new Exhibition, “Travelogue” will be opening at the gallery on March 19, 2020 and running through May 16.
-There will be one-hour reservation-only opening wine and cheese receptions on Saturday, March 20 from 5:00-8:00.
+(March 15, 2021) – The Bahr Gallery, an art gallery dedicated to vintage, first-edition, psychedelic rock poster art, announced that a new Exhibition, “Travelogue” opened on March 19, 2020 and running through June 6.

 There is no question that San Francisco was the center of the psychedelic poster movement of the late 1960s.
 Beginning in early 1966, the posters made to advertise the new “dance concerts,” were stretching the bounds of the traditional “boxing style” poster and became as flowing, outlandish and psychedelic as the musical experience and light show they advertised.

 But what was happening at this time in the other cities around America?

 This Exhibition takes a deep dive into the artistic styles and posters used to advertise early rock concerts in other cities around the US, with a particular focus on what was happening in New York, Boston, Detroit, and Los Angeles.
 We are featuring works by other notable artists including David Byrd and Milton Glaser, Bob Driscoll and Eric Engstrom, Gary Grimshaw and Carl Lundgren, and John Van Hamersveld from those respective cities.
 Remembering that the posters were essentially advertising for rock dance concerts, we include the history of the epicentral psychedelic dance halls and their promoters during the period in their respective cities.